Skip to content

 Tips and tricks in the Steam About Section

 We’ve done a bit of research and compiled a short list of design strategies and tricks other gamedevs have used in their Steam Page’s about section.
 There aren’t any set rules for designing assets in this section of your Steam page, but we thought it might be helpful to share some tips!
+See the full rules for the about section here.

 Set your GIF files’ first frame to the “action” shot